rss logo

 root@debian:~# kdb5_util -r STD.LOCAL create -s You will be prompted for the database Master Password.
 It is important that you NOT FORGET this password.
 Enter KDC database master key: MasterOfTheDomain:p Re-enter KDC database master key to verify: MasterOfTheDomain:p

-• Edit /etc/krb5kdc/kadm5.acl:
+• Edit the file /etc/krb5kdc/kadm5.acl:

 #*/admin@STD.LOCAL * kdcadmin/admin@STD.LOCAL *